matthewrevell/tutorials/DNS/service.md

 - A per-zone authentication realm

-The API endpoint lives at https://api.exoscale.ch/dns and authentication is done through the use of the `X-DNS-Token` for the global realm or `X-DNS-Domain-Token` for the per-zone realm.
+The API endpoint lives at https://api.exoscale.ch/dns and authentication is done through the use of the `X-DNS-Token` header for the global realm or `X-DNS-Domain-Token` header for the per-zone realm.

-The `X-DNS-Token` follows this simple layout: `API_KEY:SHA1(API_SECRET)`, your standard exoscale API Key, a colon and the hexadecimal representation of your API secret's SHA1.
+The `X-DNS-Token` header follows this simple layout: `API_KEY:API_SECRET`.
+Your standard exoscale API Key and secret, separated with a colon.

-The `X-DNS-Domain-Token` follows a similar layout: `API_KEY:ZONE_TOKEN`, instead of a fixed token, you'll be expected to supply the per-zone token retrieved via the `GET /domains` call.
+The `X-DNS-Domain-Token` follows a similar layout: `API_KEY:ZONE_TOKEN`.
+Instead of a fixed token, you'll be expected to supply the per-zone token retrieved via the `GET /domains` call.

 ### JSON API